How can you reflect your conservation ethic in your farm lease?

 There are many lease templates available online.

 ISU short-form lease – a 3-page lease that covers the basics

 Ag Lease 101 – Cash rent for crop

 Include conservation provisions in your lease

 The Allamakee SWCD currently has funding through the Leopold Center for Sustainable Agriculture for a staff person to help landowners/tenants address conservation in their leases.
-The District’s Conservation Lease Specialist, Sara Berges, will work with interested landowners, and hopefully operators as well, to create a lease addendum that specifies conservation practices to be implemented on specific fields.
-As easy way to accomplish this is to revise the NRCS conservation plan and attach it to the lease as an addendum.
+The District’s Project Coordinator, Sara Berges, will work with interested landowners, and hopefully operators as well, to create a lease addendum that specifies conservation practices to be implemented on specific fields.
+An easy way to accomplish this is to revise the NRCS conservation plan and attach it to the lease as an addendum.
 The plan can include topics such as specific crop rotations, required conservation practices, residue management, and nutrient management.
 In addition to the conservation plan, the lease can include stipulations for non-compliance and shared costs for conservation practice installation as well as many other topics.
-The goal would be to have the landowner and renter work with the conservation lease specialist to determine their priorities for the farm and work together to come to an agreement about how to address those priorities.
+The goal would be to have the landowner and renter work with staff to determine their priorities for the farm and work together to come to an agreement about how to address those priorities.
 The landowner could choose how detailed they want the plan to be and, at a minimum, could include a map showing the location of required practices.
 We will not negotiate rent, but can give the landowner information about different ways to calculate rent.